• Need a Uptimerobot underline

 • Can I use UptimeRobot's free plan for a business website?

-No. UptimeRobot's free plan is restricted to personal, non-commercial use, so business and revenue-generating websites are expected to be on a paid plan.
-Open-source, educational, and nonprofit projects are generally exempt.
-If you want a free plan that allows commercial monitoring, Pulsetic's free tier is a straightforward alternative.
+No. The free plan is for personal, non-commercial use, so business and revenue-generating sites are meant to be on a paid plan.
+Open-source, educational, and nonprofit projects usually get a pass.
+If a free plan that covers commercial monitoring is what you're after, Pulsetic's free tier handles it.

 • Where does Pulsetic check my website from?